-Rock Crab's are commonly found scurrying on jetties, docks, bridge pilings, rocks, and man made rip rap.
+Rock crab's are commonly found scurrying on jetties, docks, bridge pilings, rocks, and man made rip rap.
 Rock crabs are very dark in color, nearly black or a dark gray in color.
-They make excellent bait for Sheepshead and Mangrove Snapper.
+They make excellent bait for sheepshead and mangrove snapper.
 Catching them can be a chore because they are very quick.
 Gloves are necessary as these crabs will pinch you once caught and you will be grabbing them on surfaces covered with sharp barnacles.
 Set your hook by pushing the point through the shell between the back legs so the crab doesn't die and it can still swim.

 Stone Crabs live at the bottoms of bays, grass flats, oyster reefs, and rock jetties.
-Stone Crabs feed on oysters, polychaete worms, and other crustaceans, occasionally eating seagrass and carrion.
-They are excellent table far.
+Stone Crabs feed on oysters, polychaete worms, and other crustaceans, occasionally eating seagrass and dead fish.
+They are excellent table fair.
 Many areas have strict rules on harvesting this crab, so please know the rules before harvesting.

 Lobster, Spiny (Crayfish)